About Us

 • What other resources are available

 Federalretirement.net will get you seriously thinking about your personal situation.
-This site was launched in early 2004, several months before Dennis retired with 35 years and 7 months government service.
+This site was launched in early 2004, when Dennis Damp retired with 35 years and 7 months government service.
 Damp understands the federal retirement and employment systems from the inside out and he is the author The Book of U.S. Government Jobs, Take Charge of Your Federal Career, and several other career and business books.

-Damp founded Bookhaven Press LLC in 1985 to publish informative career, business, and finance books while still employed with Uncle Sam.
-Bookhaven Press developed the following list of companion web sites for many of their titles and these sites receive hundreds of thousands of visitors monthly.
+Dennis Damp founded Bookhaven Press LLC in 1985 to publish informative career, business, and finance books while still employed with Uncle Sam.
+Bookhaven Press also published the following helpful web sites, several of whcih are now affiliates:

 Site Host & Owner